 Other videos to consider including on your website:

-In the latest research report from Wyzowl, 87% of marketers said they saw a positive return on investment from video marketing.
+In the latest research report from Wyzowl, 87% of marketers said they saw a positive return on investment from video marketing, highlighting its importance in lead generation.

 That’s why another enduring website design trend is using custom graphics and animation.
-These elements can help bring your website to life and support your overall brand experience
+These elements can help bring your website to life and support your overall brand experience.
+Integrating custom graphics and animation into your marketing strategies can effectively attract high-quality leads and maintain customer engagement.

 You’ve probably seen a lot of gradients used in website design over the years, but this is one trend that isn’t likely to fade anytime soon.
 Gradients are gradual transitions from one color to another.
 You can use them to evoke feelings of calm and comfort, familiarity, or ease.
 They also tend to make your website design flow together as a user scrolls down the page.